 03 Unsure of where to start with digital marketing?

 The biggest risk with digital marketing is throwing baby out with the bathwater!
-That is, thinking it’s a decision between digital marketing vs. traditional marketing channels - such as networking, public speaking and exhibitions.
+That is, thinking it’s a decision between digital marketing or traditional marketing channels - such as networking, public speaking and exhibitions.

 This is a mistake.